Acoliver102/Tonguelash/README.md

 Tonguelash is designed to be a simple as possible to set up and host.
 All you need is your bot's token and you should be good to go.

+Credit goes to BigBoot/fang as the bot that inspired me to make this, both positively and negatively.

 ## What is Tonguelash?
 Why should I use it over other queue bots?
 It's just a way of making a line of people and then getting X number of people who are here pulled into separate parties.
 Could be useful for LFG servers, for instance.